-As for his own playing, he cited Coleman Hawkin’s conceptions but continued to feel that he hadn’t yet mastered the clarinet, “I’m still trying to find something easier to play.”
+As for his own playing, he cited Coleman Hawkins’s conceptions but continued to feel that he hadn’t yet mastered the clarinet; “I’m still trying to find something easier to play.”

 I also asked him about the idea of a Herman ghost band.
-FYI: the term refers to bands which continues playing essentially the same books and arrangements associated with the leader’s concepts after the leader died.
-Actually it appears that Woody came up with the term according to his biographer Gene Lees.
+FYI: the term refers to bands that continue playing essentially the same books and arrangements associated with the leader’s concepts after the leader has died.
+Actually, it appears that Woody came up with the term, according to his biographer Gene Lees.

 Woody died about seven months after we met and, shortly before dying, delegated the band leadership to the reed section’s Frank Tiberi who kept the flame alive.

-The year we met means that 68 year old Mercer had kept it together already for 13 years.
-The Orchestra was sharing the stage for a 1987 performance with The New Mexico Symphony.
-That was also the year in which Mercer and the Orchestra recorded the GRP LP Digital Duke which garnered the 1988 Grammy for Best Large Jazz Ensemble Album.
+The year we met means that 68-year-old Mercer had already kept it together for 13 years.
+The Orchestra was sharing the stage for a 1987 performance with the New Mexico Symphony Orchestra.
+That was also the year in which Mercer and the Orchestra recorded the GRP LP Digital Duke, which garnered the 1988 Grammy for Best Large Jazz Ensemble Album.

-Mercer had not only been a member of the family, but of the Orchestra, with ten years in the trumpet section, up until Duke’s death, but also as composer, arranger and band manager.
+Mercer had not only been a member of the family, but of the Orchestra, with 10 years in the trumpet section up until Duke’s death, but also as composer, arranger, and band manager.
 He was part of the organization.

 He had had a separate musical life of his own.
-From age 20 and for the next 20 years he fronted groups which at times included Dizzy Gillespie, Kenny Dorham, Chico Hamilton, Charles Mingus and Carmen McRae.
+From age 20 and for the next 20 years he fronted groups that at times included Dizzy Gillespie, Kenny Dorham, Chico Hamilton, Charles Mingus, and Carmen McRae.
 But calling another group The Ellington Band didn’t work out too well; it made his father uncomfortable.
 “He thought it was bad luck.”
-At times, too, Mercer said, Duke hired people away from him, meaning Mercer attracted major talents, but, since they’d hoped such a gig would be a stepping stone to Duke, and they were, it meant that Mercer kept losing the best players.
+At times, too, Mercer said, Duke hired people away from him, meaning Mercer attracted major talents, but, since they’d hoped such gigs would be stepping stones to Duke, and they were, it meant that Mercer kept losing the best players.

-“That is ridiculous,’ I told Cootie,” Mercer said.
-“You need Ellington and Ellington needs you.
-There’s a record date coming up and I’d like you to be on it.’
+“‘That is ridiculous,’ I told Cootie,” Mercer said. “‘You need Ellington and Ellington needs you.
+There’s a record date coming up, and I’d like you to be on it.’
 I didn’t really know what the hell I was talking about.
 I didn’t even know if Ellington would welcome him back.”
 When Cootie showed up for the gig, though, Mercer “reminded” Duke that that was at Duke’s request.
 Duke didn’t question it, and pointing to a chair in the trumpet section, told Cootie to have a seat.
 During that session he even gave him a few solos.
-Cootie stayed with Duke for the next twelve years, up to the time of Duke’s death.
+Cootie stayed with Duke for the next 12 years, up to the time of Duke’s death.

 Was his father the only reason that Mercer became a musician?
-No. “From age 8, I knew that’s what I wanted to do.
-I was always hanging out with the players from Duke’s earliest group and, when I was on the road with them in 1927, I saw that they were having so much fun.
+No. “From age eight, I knew that’s what I wanted to do.
+I was always hanging out with the players from Duke’s earliest group, and when I was on the road with them in 1927, I saw that they were having so much fun.
 That’s what I wanted to do.
 So I hung out with them to learn as much as I could.”

 Evidently Duke tried to never spoil Mercer and to make sure nothing was easy for his son.
 “He’d say ‘I gave you an opportunity and you weren’t prepared for it.’
 I even raised hell with him because he wouldn’t often play my tunes.”
 So after that dark-of-night call, “I was determined to do it.
 I wrote down everything I could think of which sounded like clichés, all the things I could remember in my condition.”
 Hence the title.
 The tunes incorporated weren’t what they used to be.

-As for “Blue Serge” and “Moon Mist,” they too became part of his father’s regular book.
-The origin of all three was due to Duke being unable and unwilling to record anything of his own for about two years.
-In 1942 there was a strike against the all the major record companies by The American Federation of Musicians, due to disagreements about royalty payments.
-No union musician could make commercial recordings in that strike which went on until 1944.
+As for “Blue Serge” and “Moon Mist,” they, too, became part of his father’s regular book.
+The origin of all three was due to Duke’s being unable and unwilling to record anything of his own for about two years.
+In 1942 there was a strike against all the major record companies by the American Federation of Musicians, due to disagreements about royalty payments.
+No union musician could make commercial recordings in that strike that went on until 1944.
 That’s when Duke, being a union member, got Mercer and Billy Strayhorn to do all the writing; they were not AFM members.
-That was the time, by the way, of Strayhorn masterpieces “Take The A Train,” “Chelsea Bridge,” and “Day Dream.”
+That was the time, by the way, of Strayhorn masterpieces “Take the A Train,” “Chelsea Bridge,” and “Day Dream.”

 Mercer kept some form of the Orchestra going right up until the year of his death, 1996.

-Jay McShann also had led an big band at one time, but when we met that band was a long time before.
-Charlie Parker has been a member of that group, so inevitably our conversation, like that with Mercer Ellington, dealt with someone who was more a major part of jazz history than himself.
-This was at the same 1989 Gibson Jazz Party where I’d also spoken to June Christy (see below.)
+Jay McShann also had led a big band at one time, but when we met that band was a long time before.
+Charlie Parker has been a member of that group, so inevitably our conversation, like that with Mercer Ellington, dealt with someone who was more of a major part of jazz history than himself.
+This was at the same 1989 Gibson Jazz Party where I’d also spoken to June Christy (see below).

 After the Army, McShann was pretty much out of the national picture, except for a few record dates.
 He stayed in K.C. because he had young kids in school.
-“Maybe goin not further 300 t0 600 miles.”
-But he started coming back in the late 60s, not just as a pianist but also as a singer.
+“Maybe goin’ not further than 300 to 600 miles.”
+But he started coming back in the late ’60s, not just as a pianist but also as a singer.
 “I started singing because I didn’t have any singer with me, you know, and people wanted to hear one.”